Invertebrates

 • What is an invertebrate?

-That's correct!
+If you said an animal that does not have a backbone, your are correct!
 An invertebrate does not have a backbone.
 Coral has an exoskeleton for protection.

-Most coral gets its energy from consuming small organisms like plankton.
+Most coral energy from consuming small organisms like plankton.
 They use the sun to get their food.
 Corals live in colonies.
 They are often found living with similar types of corals.
 Corals make great homes for fish in the ocean.

 coral reef